nephi-dev/megahack-sebrae/README.md

 Use the GET method in this url to Send a Star to a User:

     send_stars/{consultancy_id}/{user_id}/{how much stars in int}
-That will return the response `Succefuly send {stars} star(s) to {given_to}` where "stars" is teh ammout of stars given and "given_to" is the name of who is receiving the stars.
+That will return the response `Succefuly send {stars} star(s) to {given_to}` where "stars" is the ammout of stars given and "given_to" is the name of who is receiving the stars.

 ### Get Users
 Use the GET method in this url to Get All Users in DataBase: